amunizp/RockTheCodeProyecto10-Back/README.md

 **TODO use cloudinary to auto tag images (a google service?)**

 **TODO location CRUD\*** w3w https://developer.what3words.com/tutorial/javascript#setup &/or https://mongoosejs.com/docs/geojson.html &/or simply set a list of locations.
 The latter is the simplest hopefully picture will do the rest.

+**TODO login and register so that it is with a form just like everything else and not body, would mean I need to use multer there to?**